'Kpop Demon Hunters' earn first K-pop Grammy, Steven Spielberg wins 1st Grammy

 Paramount+ premium plan subscribers will be able to stream the Grammys live; Paramount+ essential subscribers will have on-demand access the next day.

-The premiere ceremony is currently taking place just ahead of the Grammys’ ceremony at 3:30 p.m.
-Eastern, 12:30 p.m.
-Pacific at the Peacock Theater in Los Angeles.
-It can be streamed at the Recording Academy’s YouTube channel and on live.GRAMMY.com.

-The Associated Press will stream a four-hour red carpet show with interviews and fashion footage.
+The Associated Press is currently hosting a four-hour red carpet show with interviews and fashion footage.
 It will be streamed on YouTube and APNews.com ahead of the Grammys on Sunday.

 Who’s nominated at the 2025 Grammys